 While food retailers are considered essential and allowed to remain open under the public health order, precautions should be taken to protect the health of workers, customers and the general public.

-Recommendation for Store Operations
+Requirements for Store Operations

 Enhance the store's sanitation plan and schedule.
 Check that the disinfectant used in the store is appropriate for the elimination of viruses.
 Increase cleaning and disinfection of commonly contacted areas, including door handles, cooler and freezer handles, till conveyances, keyboards, scales, bathroom surfaces, countertops, PIN pads, self-pay stations, hand baskets and light switches.
 Common touch surfaces include those in areas accessed by customers and employees.